Dynamics of interacting bosons in a two-leg ring ladder with artificial magnetic flux and ac-driven modulations: Results

 Here we are mainly interested in the short-time behaviors before the outgoing particles return to the central site, so we perform the simulation over $0<t_{s}<50$, and calculate the maximum difference $\vert \Delta_{\nu,0}\vert_{\rm{max}}=\underset{t\in t_{s}}{\rm{max}}\vert\Delta_{\nu,0}\left(t\right)\vert$.
 Figure~\ref{dtota0Momega} illustrates how the maximum difference depends on the drive strength $M$ and the drive frequency $\omega$.
 For generic drive frequencies and weak ac-driven modulation amplitude, the system can be quite stable and only a tiny portion of particles are excited.
 We see that for roughly $-2J_{\nu}<\omega-\Delta\epsilon<2J_{\nu}$, with $\Delta\epsilon$ denoting the energy gap between the central site and the nearest-neighboring sites, even a small $M$ leads to particle excitation.
-This is related to the energy conservation: In the noninteracting limit $U=0$, one can directly perform the Fourier transform on Hamiltonian~(\ref{hamiltonian}) to obtain the Bloch Hamiltonian $H\left( k\right)$ in the momentum space, and figure out the dispersion relation $\epsilon_{k}=-2J_{\nu}\cos\left(k\right)$, where in our case the gap is explicitly the dc amplitude $\mu$, requiring the drive frequency $-2J_{\nu}+\mu<\omega<2J_{\nu}+\mu$.
+This is related to the energy conservation: In the noninteracting limit $U=0$ and in the absence of the Peierls phase and ac modulation, one can directly perform the Fourier transform on Hamiltonian~(\ref{hamiltonian}) to obtain the Bloch Hamiltonian $H\left( k\right)$ in the momentum space and figure out the dispersion relation $\epsilon_{k}=-2J_{\nu}\cos\left(k\right)$, where in our case the gap is explicitly the dc amplitude $\mu$, requiring the drive frequency $-2J_{\nu}+\mu<\omega<2J_{\nu}+\mu$ for exciting the particles.
 At weak interactions, in combination with the Bogoliubov approximation \cite{plischke} gives the gap

 where finite interaction strengths $U$ specifically renormalize the boundaries of the bands.
-There are further bands of instability with $-2J_{\nu}+\Delta\epsilon<n\omega<2J_{\nu}+\Delta\epsilon$ for integers $n$, as the drive also provides energy in multiples, and the $n$th order bands overlap with each other.
+There are further bands of instability with $-2J_{\nu}+\Delta\epsilon<n\omega<2J_{\nu}+\Delta\epsilon$ for integers $n$, as the drive also provides energy in multiples, and the $n$th-order bands overlap with each other.
+Within the allowed regions, the ac amplitude mainly affects the intensity of the tunneling, where a larger $M$ typically results in more excited particles with a larger $\vert \Delta_{\nu,0}\vert_{\rm{max}}$.
 Note that for the drive frequency $\omega\approx0$, the ac-driven component $M\cos\left(\omega t\right)$ can be readily absorbed into the dc amplitude $\mu$ as an even larger positive amplitude, and hence few particles escape from the central site.